 This is a great job that requires technical knowledge, management skills, and a lot of knowledge about computers and computer systems.
 You might not be able to get this job right after getting your B.S., but it’s a great goal to have as you work to advance your career.
 In order to stand a better chance of landing an interview as a computer and information systems manager, you must gain all of the required knowledge as well as become adept in various skill sets.
 This post will talk about what makes this such a great career path.
-Let’s discuss the degree in computer and information systems management.
+Let’s discuss Computer and information systems managers degree.

 What does a manager of computers and information systems do?